LawleyFall2017/230-fall2017/weekly_materials/week5/responsiveExercise.md

 The content below the image still needs some work.
 Let's make the text a little bigger for readability, and separate the two blocks of text.

 Set the font-size for `section` to `larger`.
-Set the width of #main to 60%, and float it to the left.
+Set the width of #about to 60%, and float it to the left.
 Set the width of #jobs to 35% and float it to the right.

 Now you have the two content sections in a two column layout underneath the nav Death Star image.
 But when you resize the window, the two columns stretch out a bit too far.